clonemeagain/docker-osticket/README.md

 This image currently supports three volumes.
 None of these need to used if you do not require them.

-`/data/upload/include/plugins`
+`/data/` bind-mount linked to your project-root's `/src` folder.

-This is the location where any OSTicket plugins, like [the core plugins](https://github.com/osTicket/core-plugins), can be placed.
-Plugins are not included in this image and hence should be maintained in a separate linked Docker container or the host filesystem.
+This allows you to install OSTicket plugins, like [the core plugins](https://github.com/osTicket/core-plugins), they can be placed inside `/src/upload/include/pluggins`.
+No Plugins are included in this image and hence should be maintained in a separate linked Docker container or the host filesystem.

-`/data/upload/include/i18n`

-This is the location where language packs can be added.
-There are several languages included in this image.
-If you want to add / change them, you can use this volume.

-`/var/log/nginx`
+`/var/log/` bind-mount linked to your project-root's `/logs` folder, for viewing development logs.

-nginx will store it's access & error logs in this location.
+Apache will store it's access & error logs in this location.
 If you wish to expose these to automatic log collection tools then you should mount this volume.

 # Environmental Variables